Shopify CSV Import Duplicate Products: Root Causes

 - If a row's Handle does not match any existing product, Shopify creates a new product

-The Handle is not a database ID that stays fixed regardless of what you name it.
-It is derived from the product title by default (lowercase, spaces replaced with hyphens, special characters removed) and stored on the product.
+Shopify derives the Handle from the product title by default (lowercase, spaces replaced with hyphens, special characters removed) and stores it on the product.
 When you import a CSV where the Handle values do not match the Handles already in Shopify, the importer creates new products rather than updating the existing ones.

 Four Reasons Handle Values Stop Matching